AgileVentures/av-static-website/source/blog_articles/2016-11-11-naming-and-cucumber.html.markdown

 which allows that nested step to be re-used in other cucumber scenarios, but the debugging support for nested steps is not as good in my experience.
 Maybe this is just bike-shedding (i.e. focusing on trivialities).
 The big-picture critical thing seems likely to be a constant general refining to a consistent domain model and methods/steps that are not too long and not too short and do a best effort to have a description that doesn't leave too many surprises under the hood.

-I made sure that the refactored cukes did actually break (when the app functionality was removed), which took a combination of adjusting the Event#recent_hangouts method back to use `created_at` AND removing the secure random id from the EventsInstanceHelper, indicating that both were needed to get the desired behaviour at the user level; so I didn't need to feel a total hypocrite for pushing on the AsyncVoter folks to remove all extraneous code :-)  That didn't stop me waking up in the middle of the night thinking, "we don't even need to search for recent_hangouts!" - we just grab the latest one reverse sorted by updated_at and check if it's live, can't we?
+I made sure that the refactored cukes did actually break (when the app functionality was removed), which took a combination of adjusting the Event#recent_hangouts method back to use `created_at` AND removing the secure random id from the EventsInstanceHelper, indicating that both were needed to get the desired behaviour at the user level; so I didn't need to feel a total hypocrite for pushing on the AsyncVoter folks to remove all extraneous code :-)  That didn't stop me waking up in the middle of the night thinking, "we don't even need to search for recent_hangouts!" - we just grab the latest one, reverse sorted by updated_at, and check if it's live, can't we?
 That `recent_hangouts` method is used nowhere else in the code base.
 The method name makes no sense in terms of what we want really.
 What we want to know is whether the most recently updated event instance is still live, isn't it?
 More refactoring awaits!

 ###Related Videos